StormXploit/Write-Up/HackSecuReimsCTF_2k19/Write-Up OpenMe.md

 ![](images/image3.png)

-Yes the kernel is installed, we can create the _module.dwarf_ file using volaitlity.
+Yes the kernel is installed, we can create the _module.dwarf_ file using volatility.
 I went into the directory /_home/ctf/volatility/tools/linux/_ and modified the Makefile as I was not running the right kernel (and didn’t want to reboot):

 ![](images/image4.png)